ocurero/python-ccb/docs/reference.md

 # Account and transaction constants

-The following account and transaction codes are numeric constants importable from `ccb`.
+The following account and transaction codes are numeric constants importable from `python_ccb`.

 |   Constant   |      Description                                               |
 |:------------ |:-------------------------------------------------------------- |